DEV Community

 Cost: Free

-A great introduction into CSS selectors using an interactive diner style game.
+A great introduction to CSS selectors using an interactive diner-style game.
 This free site is open source and offers 32 challenge levels all in the browser.
-If you're stuck on any level, there's even a useful 'Help' button that explains the problem and provides insight on the solution.
+If you're stuck on any level, there's even a useful 'Help' button that explains the problem and provides insight into the solution.

 Flexbox Froggy & Grid Garden | Flex Link | Grid Link